SQLStreamStore/Patterns/README.md

 ### Why?

- - The model is CRUD-Y, you don't want to use an RDMBS but want to use CQRS, streams and projections.
+ - The model is CRUD-Y, you don't want to use an RDMBS but want to use CQRS, streams and (optionally) projections.
  - The model doesn't care about domain events (or "business decisions").
 The intermediate / final states are the only interesting things.
  - You want to retain some or all previous versions.
  - You want the _option_ to execute a query against your memento backed object without needing a projection.